Introduction to collections care

 - Condition of collections

-- Suitability of furniture, fittings and containers
+- Quality of furniture, fittings, and containers

-- Use lifting equipment for awkward or heavy objects.
+- Use lifting equipment for awkward or heavy objects

 Packing and unpacking

-Use these helpful tips to avoid damaging objects during these processes:
+Here’s some tips to avoid damaging objects during these processes:

-- Include written instructions on how to unpack it.
+- Include written instructions on how to unpack

 Code of Practice